 Students who have already earned a baccalaureate degree from an accredited institution have the opportunity to continue their study at Catawba College.
 Courses and programs are offered for academic enrichment, the upgrading of credentials, and the attainment of teaching licensure (certification).
 Proof of graduation from a four-year degree program must be submitted at the time of application.
 Final official transcripts from the degree granting institution will suffice.
-Please refer to the section entitled "How to Apply as a Transfer Student" or "How to Apply as an Evening Student."
+Post Baccalaureate day students should complete the abbreviated application available on the admissions portal at www.Catawba.edu/portal.
+Students interested in taking courses thought the evening program should consult the "How to Apply as an Evening Student" section of the catalog.
 Candidates wishing to obtain a second or additional undergraduate degree may do so as a Post Baccalaureate student.